 Matt Pinder is passionate about improving the way the world moves.
 Congestion, public health, happiness, pollution – these are all problems that interface with how we get around and how we build our communities, and Matt is engaged in tacking these issues from many angles.

 Following a study tour in the Netherlands in 2017, Matt became fascinated with the idea of cycling “culture”, why it is important, and how to nurture it.
 Bicycle planning is not just about good infrastructure, it’s about the people who will be using it; not cyclists, but people riding bikes.
 This curiosity inspired Matt to develop and co-host the bicycle-themed storytelling event BIKE MINDS, where positive and inspiring bike-related stories are shared in front of a live audience.
-To date, Matt has co-hosted 9 sold-out events, attracting over 500 attendees.
+To date, BIKE MINDS has organized 12 sold-out events, attracting over 1,000 attendees.

 Matt has experienced cycling in virtually every form: commuting (including as a bike-train commuter), food delivery (as an UberEATS courier), urban travel, and touring through the beautiful countryside beyond the Greater Toronto Area.

 Finally, Matt is engaged in cycling advocacy.
 As a past co-captain of Cycle Toronto’s Ward 20 advocacy group, Matt represented the needs of local cyclists and advocates for changes with the local councilor.
 As a volunteer with Culture Link’s Bike Host program, Matt mentored newcomers to Toronto, helping them to learn how to bike in the Toronto and learn the rules of the road.
 Through publications in local and national newspapers, Matt has advocated for more investments in cycling infrastructure and bike-share systems.

 Matt has been featured on several media outlets as both an opinion writer and a interviewee.